 Whenever I hear anything about Martin Luther King I’m almost always moved to tears.
-It’s a pathetic understatement to mention how influential he was/is, how full of purpose and resolve, how he literally made the world a better place.
+It’s an understatement to mention how influential he was/is, how full of purpose and resolve, how he literally made the world a better place.

 A little well-timed hope can come in handy…